 When the Company issues convertible debt or equity instruments that contain embedded derivative instruments that are to be bifurcated and accounted for as liabilities, the total proceeds from the convertible host instruments are first allocated to the bifurcated derivative instruments.
 The remaining proceeds, if any, are then allocated to the convertible instruments themselves, resulting in those instruments being recorded at a discount from their face value but no lower than zero.
 Any excess amount is recognized as a derivative expense.

-Revenue Recognition - The Company recognizes revenue in accordance with ASC 606, "Revenue from Contracts with Customers", issued by the Financial Accounting Standards Board ("FASB").
+Revenue Recognition – The Company recognizes revenue in accordance with ASC 606, “Revenue from Contracts with Customers”, issued by the Financial Accounting Standards Board (“FASB”).
 This standard includes a comprehensive evaluation of factors to be considered regarding revenue recognition including (i) identifying the promised goods, (ii) evaluating performance obligations, (iii) measuring the transaction price, (iv) allocating the transaction price to the performance obligations if there are multiple components, and (v) recognizing revenue as each obligation is satisfied.
-The Company's revenue transactions include a single component, specifically, the shipment of goods to customers as orders are fulfilled.
-Most customers pay at the time they order and the Company recognizes revenue upon shipment.
+The Company’s revenue transactions include a single component, specifically, the shipment of goods to customers as orders are fulfilled.
+The Company recognizes revenue upon shipment.
 The timing of the shipment of orders can vary considerably depending upon whether an order is for an item normally maintained in inventory or an order that requires assembly or unique parts.
-Customer deposits totaled $336,621 and $46,096 at January 31, 2022 and April 30, 2021, respectively.
+Customer deposits totaled $219,148 and $437,930 at January 31, 2023 and April 30, 2022, respectively.

 Research and Development – Research and development expenses include payroll, employee benefits, and other headcount-related expenses associated with product development.
 Research and development expenses also include third-party development and programming costs, as well as a proportionate share of overhead costs such as rent.
 Costs related to software development are included in research and development expense until technological feasibility is reached, which for our software products, is generally shortly before the products are released to production.
 Once technological feasibility is reached, such costs are capitalized and amortized as a cost of revenue over the estimated lives of the products.

-Foreign Currency - The functional currency of our international subsidiary is the local currency.
+Foreign Currency – The functional currency of our international subsidiary is the local currency.
 For that subsidiary, we translate assets and liabilities to U.S. dollars using period-end exchange rates, and average monthly exchange rates for revenues, costs, and expenses.
-We record translation gains and losses in accumulated other comprehensive income as a component of stockholders' equity.
-Net foreign exchange transaction gains and losses resulting from the conversion of the transaction currency to functional currency are recorded in other income, net in the consolidated statements of operations.
+We record translation gains and losses in accumulated other comprehensive income.

-Stock-Based Compensation - We use the estimated grant-date fair value method of accounting in accordance with ASC Topic 718, Compensation - Stock Compensation.
-Fair value is determined using the Black-Scholes Model using inputs reflecting our estimates of expected volatility, term and future dividends.
+Stock-Based Compensation – For stock options, we use the estimated grant-date fair value method of accounting in accordance with ASC Topic 718, Compensation – Stock Compensation.
+Fair value is determined based on the Black-Scholes Model using inputs reflecting our estimates of expected volatility, term and future dividends.
 We recognize forfeitures as they occur.
-We recognize compensation costs on a straight line basis over the service period which is generally the vesting term.
+For restricted stock, we determine the fair value based on our stock price on the date of grant.
+For both stock options and restricted stock, we recognize compensation costs on a straight-line basis over the service period which is the vesting term.